intel/rmd-operator/README.md

 ````
 This example displays the RmdNodeState for worker-node-1.
 It shows that this node currently has two RMD workloads configured successfully.

-## Recommended Approach for Use With the [CPU Manager](https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies/)
+## Static Configuration Aligned With the [CPU Manager](https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies/)
+This approach is reliable, but has drawbacks such as potentially under utilised resources.
+As such, it may be more suited to nodes with lesser CPU resources (eg VMs).

 In order to have total confidence in how the CPU Manager will allocate CPUs to containers, it is necessary to pre-provision all *Allocatable* (i.e. *shared pool* - *reserved-cpus*) CPUs on a specific node (or group of nodes) with a common configuration.
 These nodes are then used for containers with CPU requirements that match the pre-provisioned configuration.

 Should there be a need to [designate these nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#example-use-cases) exclusively to containers that require these pre-provisioned CPUs, these nodes can also be tainted.
 As a result, only suitable pods tolerating the taint will be scheduled to these nodes.